3D Text UI

 The Options Table

 The options list contains the specific inputs available to the player.
+Note: Callbacks are now defined directly inside each option via the action property.

 options = {